-The Kiln Store
+Kiln Store

-Nyle Systems likes to be there for our clients whether they have just bought a new kiln or if they have owned a Nyle kiln for years.
+At Nyle Systems, we like to be there for our clients whether they have just bought a new kiln or if they have owned a Nyle kiln for years.
 It is because of this that we try to make replacement parts easily accessible right Online in our Kiln Store.

-From the kiln store you can find many parts, equipment and accessories for both conventional kilns and DH kilns.
+From The Kiln Store you can find many parts, equipment and accessories for both conventional kilns and DH kilns.
 Anything and everything you need to keep your Nyle Kiln running for years to come.
 We even sell parts supplies that will fit Non-Nyle kilns if you need them.